Islandora/Alpaca/README.md

 ```
 derivative.<item>.in.stream=queue:islandora-item-connector.index
 ```
 This is the input queue for the derivative microservice.
-It should match your Islandora instance.
+The part after `queue:` should match your Islandora instance "Actions".
 ```
 derivative.<item>.service.url=http://example.org/derivative/convert
 ```